MelissaN/holbertonschool-low_level_programming/0x0B-more_malloc_free/README.md

 ## Malloc, Free
 > Each file in this repository holds code that illustrates an essential concept of programming,
 > specific to the C programming language:
-> How to use the exit function
-> What are the functions calloc and realloc from the standard library and how to use them
+> the exit function, and calloc and realloc from the standard library

 ### Requirements
 *  Language: C